 In our new Women in DevOps blog series, you’ll hear from talented women in DevOps.
 They will share their experiences in DevOps, their thoughts on leadership, lessons learned and also how we can encourage more women to focus on an IT career.
 Today, we’re talking with Meera Subbarao.

-Ms. Meera Subbarao is a Senior Principal Consultant and also the Director of Secure Development Practice at Synopsys, Inc. who has over 20 years of experience in software development organizations in a variety of roles including architect, lead developer and project manager and security architect.
+Meera Subbarao is a senior principal consultant and also the director of secure development practice at Synopsys, Inc. Meera has over 20 years of experience in software development organizations in a variety of roles including architect, lead developer and project manager and security architect.
 Meera has worked with a number of Fortune 500 companies and various government organizations.
 She has overseen and performed secure code reviews, static analysis implementations, architectural risk analysis, secure design reviews and threat modeling of systems built from a few thousand lines of code to systems containing tens of millions of lines of code (Java, JEE, .Net, Rails, Grails and C/C++).

 Other than computer science, one of Meera’s great passions in life is cooking.
-She really enjoys trying out new recipes making people happy through her cooking.
-Meera has maintained a popular cooking blog for more than a decade and loves inspiring people to make healthy delicious food at home.
+She really enjoys trying out new recipes and providing enjoyment to others through her cooking.
+Meera has maintained a popular cooking blog for more than a decade and loves inspiring people to make healthy, delicious food at home.

 Hi Meera!
 Tell us a little bit about your experience as a woman in the DevOps industry.

 Being a woman in the DevOps industry so far has been an amazing experience and, yes, it has exceeded my expectations.
 Thankfully thus far, I have felt as if I am an equal in many respects to my male colleagues.
 I am able to motivate and inspire many people at Synopsys, at client sites and at conferences where I often speak about pursuing this career path.